kinyo666/VolvoPenta_ESP32/README.md

 It is sized to fit with 2 TAMD engines (portside and starboard) but can easily be restricted to only one.
 > [!NOTE]
 > This code is also suitable for others Volvo Penta TAMD/TMD/AQAD engines but haven't been tested.
+> The hardware configuration allows you to continue using the analog dashboard without any disruption
 ## FEATURES
   Digital dashboard :
   - [x] Coolant temperature